Kartrexofficial/Blurnie/README.md

 If you face any issues using my Module Either Pull Request or Contact me on [Telegram](https://telegram.me/KartrexOfficial)

 # Special Thanks
-Special Thanks to CN Developers on which I got knowledge about Blur And Animation..
+Special Thanks to CN Developers on where I got knowledge about Blur And Animation xmls ..

+[Module Template] Thanks to [MMT-Extended](https://github.com/Zackptg5/MMT-Extended) by [Zackptg5](https://github.com/Zackptg5)